jt14den/SWC-Cheatsheets/openrefine-sql.md

 ## 7. Combining Data with JOIN (12 minutes)
-- We need to do an analysis and need the data columns `latitude, longitude, date, quantity, and reading`
+- We need to do an analysis and need the data fields `latitude, longitude, date, quantity, and reading`
   - But this data is in multiple tables (lat/long in Site, dates in Visited, and Readings in Survey)
     - Show figure
     - We did it this way to make it easier to manage (eg. change a site's lat/long only once)